awech/enveloc/docs/intro.rst

 #. **AUTOMATION IS HARD.** *enveloc* has a lot of internal checks and quality-control measures to try and handle the most
    conspicuous gotchas, but nothing is bulletproof.
 Even traditional earthquake locations (which we've known how to do for a long time now) require a human analyst.
-Trying to automate the detection and location of messy seimsicity requires and iterative approach that necessitates looking at the data.
+Trying to automate the detection and location of messy seimsicity requires an iterative approach that necessitates looking at the data.